Advanced Certificate Student Handbook

 The Library

-Books that have white library codes may be checked out of the library using your Student ID (See below for more details).
+Books that have white library codes may be checked out of the Library using your Student ID (See below for more details).
 All reference books (which have yellow labels) may not be removed at any time.

 Fees and Fines

-1. The annual fee for using the library is 100,00€.
+- The annual fee for using the Library is 100,00€.

-2. Belated returned library property will be charged with a 1,00€ late fee per belated day and book.
-This starts at 23:01 o`clock on the day of return.
-The late fee is to be paid to the library staff.
+- A late return fee of 1,00e per day and per book will be charged.
+This starts at 11:01 o`clock on the day of return.
+The late fee is to be paid to the Library staff.

 Library Regulations